WandersonHonorato/Trilha-Explorer-NW-LCopa/README.md

-# Trilha Explorer NWL Copa
+#  NWL Copa do Mundo